BedeGaming/sinks-rollingfile/README.md

     .WriteTo.RollingFileAlternate(".\\logs")
     .CreateLogger();

-Log.Information("This will be written to the rolling file set");
+log.Information("This will be written to the rolling file set");
 ```

 The sink is configured with the path of a folder for the log file set: